 3 May 2018 In our Throwback Thursday series of articles from our archives, we are republishing this three-year-old consideration of the dramatic effect of social media on the role of the wine critic, and supposed experts in other fields.

-This is a longer version of an article published on the front of the Life and Arts section of today's Financial Times.
+5 September 2015 This is a longer version of an article published on the front of the Life and Arts section of the Financial Times.

 Only once in my life did I ever think I knew everything there was to be known about wine.
 In 1978, two years after beginning them, I finished the courses run by the Wine and Spirit Education Trust.
 By dint of luck, and presumably a hefty dose of grammar-school diligence, I was the top student of my year and reckoned that with a WSET Diploma under my belt, I was now a fully fledged wine expert.
 (I had to wait six years before the Master of Wine exams were opened to people outside the wine trade.)

 The succeeding years have taught me just how much there still is to learn.
 I feel as though I discover something new about wine every day.
 But I suppose, as someone celebrating her fortieth year writing about wine by publishing the fourth edition of The Oxford Companion to Wine, a million-word book consulted religiously by wine students the world over, I am considered by many as a wine expert.

 But having being a reasonably well known wine writer for so long, I am keenly aware of the sands that have been shifting under the notion of expertise in this era of instant communication and (often anti) social media.
 In the last decade or two of the twentieth century, when it took more than a nanosecond to communicate, the most successful wine writers around the globe were considered near-oracular.